Heated dog beds can come in handy during the colder months.

-If your dog loves to sleep outside, then you would probably want to look into the K&H Pet Products Lectro-Soft Outdoor Heated Pet Bed.
+If your dog loves to sleep outside, you would probably want to look into the K&H Pet Products Lectro-Soft Outdoor Heated Pet Pad.

 It is another thermostatically controlled heated bed, meaning it will never exceed your pooch’s body temperature.
 In other words, you don’t have to worry about your dog getting overheated.
 This bed is made of orthopedic foam, covered in a super-soft, waterproof, and durable PVC fabric, which achieves a great combination of comfort and durability.

 For your dog’s safety, the 5.5-foot cord is steel wrapped.
 It also includes an extra-soft, removable, and machine washable fleece cover.

 The Petmate Aspen Pet Self-Warming Bed uses the same technology as most self-heating dog beds, with a Mylar interior layer that radiates your dog’s body heat back to them.

 It has overstuffed bolster walls to provide additional support for your pup’s head, neck, and back, and the sleeping surface is lined with soft faux lambswool for added comfort.
 Plus, a non-skid bottom to ensure it will stay put.

 This self-warming dog bed is also very lightweight, making it a great option if you travel a lot with your four-legged friend.

 Electric indoor warming mat with adjustable temperature and auto-off function